-In the pooled CTEPH/PAH population, treatment-emergent hypotension was reported in 54 patients (4.2% of the pooled PAH and CTEPH population), of which 35 (2.7%) were assessed as drug-related by the reporting investigators, while serious treatment-emergent hypotension was reported in 9 out of 1282 patients (0.7% of the pooled PAH and CTEPH population), the majority (7 patients, 0.5%) were was assessed as related to riociguat by the reporting investigators
+In the pooled CTEPH/PAH population, treatment-emergent hypotension was reported in 54 patients (4.2% of the pooled PAH and CTEPH population), of which 35 (2.7%) were assessed as drug-related by the reporting investigators, while serious treatment-emergent hypotension was reported in 9 out of 1282 patients (0.7% of the pooled PAH and CTEPH population), the majority (7 patients, 0.5%) of these cases were assessed as related to riociguat by the reporting investigators.

-Figure 10-1 shows the onset of hypotension (identified as PT Hypotension) in the total cohort.
+shows the onset of hypotension (identified as PT Hypotension) in the total cohort.

-Figure 10-1 Kaplan-Meier curve on the onset of hypotension (total cohort)
+Figure 10-1: Kaplan-Meier curve on the onset of hypotension (total cohort)

-Source: Post-Text Figure 1.19.3.
+Source: Post-text Figure 1.19.3